renaissance-publishing/renaissance/content/chapters/21-races.md

         farming).
       - Unsurprisingly, many Orcs seek honor and recognition in the Commonwealth military.
-Orcs are very strong, and so many seek work as laborers and artisans—notably, Orcish cities boast impressive architecture.
+Orcs are very strong, and so many seek work as laborers and artisans — notably, Orcish cities boast impressive architecture.
 Orcs are also very clever, and some seek honor and achievement in the Commonwealth’s universities (Orcish scholars are generally not known for being nurturing and understanding mentors).
       - Notably, many Elvish communities exist near Orcish ones.
-Most orcs and elves have good relations, as they are both tribal cultures and have long lived near each other—for most, their time of conflict is centuries past and forgotten.
-Still, a few of the most traditional—in both communities—continue to nurse ancient grudges.
+Most orcs and elves have good relations, as they are both tribal cultures and have long lived near each other — for most, their time of conflict is centuries past and forgotten.
+Still, a few of the most traditional — in both communities — continue to nurse ancient grudges.

   - The Orcish people can claim 6 major cities: five are their